TorZidan/android-1.0/archive/README.md

 The "repo" python script reads the "Manifest" file (named "default.xml") from e.g. https://android.googlesource.com/platform/manifest/+/3dbf7a37083842030d67082219af4b6a09f1a12b/default.xml ; It directs "repo" which Git repositories to fetch, into which subfolder.
 Since there is no-longer a git tag named "android-1.0", I can't use "repo init" to download these files.
-Instead, I had to discover and manually download all files below, which, when unziped into the correct subfolder, will give us the full set of the Android 1.0 files.
+Instead, I had to discover and manually download all files below, which, when unzipped into the correct subfolder, will give us the full set of the Android 1.0 files.
 One such repository is https://android.googlesource.com/platform/system/wlan/ti.git, which is same as https://android.googlesource.com/platform/system/wlan/ti
-From that web page I can easily navigate to all brances and tags:
+From that web page I can easily navigate to all branches and tags:
 Below "Tags", click on the "More ..." link to view all tags.
 Then find on the web page tag "android-1.6_r1" and click on it.
-We get to page https://android.googlesource.com/platform/system/wlan/ti/+/refs/tags/android-1.6_r1 from we can download all files at that tag by clicking on the "tgz" link.
+We get to page https://android.googlesource.com/platform/system/wlan/ti/+/refs/tags/android-1.6_r1 , from where we can download all files at that tag by clicking on the "tgz" link.

 ## List of all files
 Below is a list of all files that comprise Android 1.0.

+Again: once you download these files on a Linux PC, use the [unzip.sh](unzip.sh) shell script to recreate the android-1.0 source file tree.

 ### Git project "platform/bionic": contains the C runtime: libc, libm, libdl, dynamic linker.